Home

 The following are example questions that will test your knowledge of the concepts within the IMPROVE phase of a DMAIC Six Sigma project.

 1) A four level, three factor, DOE is being conducted but due to time and budget constraints a half factorial is used.
-What will be the number of treatment combinations?
+How many treatment combinations are there?

 A) 64